 - To ensure that the healing and wellness needs of the local Indigenous community are met

-- To improve mental well-being using traditional healing practices and approaches to achieve and maintain a good mind
+- To improve mental well-being by using traditional healing practices and approaches to achieve and maintain a good mind

 - To improve physical well-being for individuals and families through the promotion of lifestyles and activities